Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

 working on the Yaml configuration and these things.
 In 2024 I hope to get it really smooth.

-I actually made posts about the Yaml stuff, and I will resume it shortly, basically it allows people to help improve the deployment side of Nuitka, e.g. missing DLLs and data files, hacks needed, etc. for packages, and it's quickly becoming better and complete.
+I actually made posts about the Yaml stuff, and I will resume the series shortly, basically it allows people to help improve the deployment side of Nuitka, e.g. missing DLLs and data files, hacks needed, etc. for packages, and it's quickly becoming better and more complete.

 ***********
  Community